Kong/docs.konghq.com/app/gateway/2.7.x/reference/proxy.md

 ## Proxy TLS passthrough traffic

-Starting with version 2.7, Kong supports proxying a TLS request without terminating or known as SNI proxy.
+{{site.base_gateway}} supports proxying a TLS request without terminating or known as SNI proxy.

-Kong will not decrypt the incoming TLS traffic, but use the connecting client's TLS SNI server name extension to find the matching Route and Service and forward the complete TLS request to upstream.
+{{site.base_gateway}} uses the connecting client's TLS SNI extension to find the matching Route and Service and forward the complete TLS request upstream, without decrypting the incoming TLS traffic.

+In this mode, you need to:
+* Create a Route object with the protocol `tls_passthrough`, and the `snis` field set to one or more SNIs.
+* Set the corresponding Service object's protocol to `tcp`.
-In this mode, request must be sent to a port that has `ssl` flag in its `stream_listen` directive.
+* Send requests to a port that has the `ssl` flag in its `stream_listen` directive.

-Aside from defining `stream_listen`, appropriate Route object with protocol types of `tls_passthrough` and `snis` field should be created, the corresponding Service object must have protocol of `tcp`.
-Different from proxying TLS traffic, SNI and Certificate entity is not required to be set and will not be used.
+Separate SNI and Certificate entities aren't required and won't be used.

-Routes are not allowed to match `tls` and `tls_passthrough` protocols at same time; but same SNI is allowed to match `tls` and `tls_passthrough` in different Routes.
-It's possible to set Route to `tls_passthrough` and Service to `tls`, in this mode the connection to upstream will be TLS encrypted twice.
+Routes are not allowed to match `tls` and `tls_passthrough` protocols at same time.
+However, the same SNI is allowed to match `tls` and `tls_passthrough` in different Routes.

+It's also possible to set Route to `tls_passthrough` and Service to `tls`.
+In this mode, the connection to the upstream will be TLS-encrypted twice.

+{:.note}
-**Note:** To allow plugins run in this mode, it must have protocols field explictly include `tls_passthrough`.
+> **Note:**  To run any plugins in this mode, the plugin's `protocols` field must include `tls_passthrough`.

 [Back to top](#introduction)